ask616/kiko-minus/_posts/2019-03-31-style-test.md

 ---
 layout: post
-title: "A Full and Comprehensive Style Test"
+title: A Full and (Hopefully) Comprehensive Style Test
-description: "Test post for style"
+description: Test post for different styles & typography
-date: 2019-03-31
-tags: [test, style]
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.